wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## What has happened since last blog post

+- Wasmi no longer belongs to Parity but is a stand-alone project.
+- Wasmi development financially sponsored by the SDF since October 2024.
 - New Wasm proposals support:
     - [x] Wasm `multi-memory`.
     - [x] Wasm `memory64`.